Finding and getting a job

 To begin your job search you need to identify the different places where jobs are advertised.
 You should check all the sources listed below regularly to ensure you are aware of any new vacancies.
 The main ones are:

-- Your local Intreo centre/employment services office – see ‘Where to apply’ below – provides information and advice for jobseekers including a list of job vacancies and a Jobseeker Information Pack (pdf).
-Intreo is a new service from the Department of Social Protection which provides a single point of contact for all employment and income supports.
+- Your Intreo Centre or Social Welare Branch Office – see ‘Where to apply’ below – provides information and advice for jobseekers including a list of job vacancies and a Jobseeker Information Pack (pdf).
+Intreo is a service from the Department of Employment Affairs and Social Protection which provides a single point of contact for all employment and income supports.
 You can read more in our document about employment services for jobseekers.

 - Websites: The Jobs Ireland website lists jobs available in Ireland and abroad.
 It also lists internships and employment programme vacancies.
 You can input your CV to the Jobs Ireland database using the website.
 Employers can access these CVs through this database and contact a jobseeker directly.